bactopia/bactopia/docs/usage-complete.md

                                 to resume Nextflow runs, and only occurs at the end of the process.

+    --dry_run               Mimics workflow execution, to help determine if conda environments or container images are properly set up.

     --version               Print workflow version information

     --help                  Show this message and exit